Top 10 Best SaaS Knowledge Base Software to Better Self-Service in 2026

 • Content Cues to see which content serves customers the best and what to remove from your knowledge base

-• Pre-defined responses (macros) to allow agents to quickly respond to common requests with a standard reply.
+• Pre-defined responses (macros) allow agents to respond to common requests with a standard reply quickly.

 • Pricing can get pretty steep as you add on features

-• The lack of automatic resizing of the reply text area particularly noticeable on Chrome.
+• The lack of automatic resizing of the reply text area is particularly noticeable on Chrome.

-Zendesk offers a free trial.
-Paid plans start at $55/month/user.
+Pricing: Offers a free trial.
+Paid plans start at $19/agent/month.

 Freshdesk’s multi-tier structure allows organizations to create and manage layered content effectively.
 It is ideal for companies with a diverse range of products or services, helping to organize articles and support materials in a way that mirrors their business complexity.
 Users can navigate through different levels of information, making it easier to find relevant solutions.

 It enhances the self-service experience with its intelligent AI-powered tool, Freddy AI.
-This tool uses machine learning to understand customer queries better and provide more accurate suggestions from the knowledge base.
-It can also analyze customer interactions to identify gaps in the knowledge base, suggesting new articles or updates to existing ones.
+This tool utilizes machine learning to better understand customer queries and provide more accurate suggestions from the knowledge base.
+It can also analyze customer interactions to identify knowledge gaps, suggesting new articles or updates to existing ones.

 The platform is integrated seamlessly with its ticketing system, creating a fluid support experience.
 When customers search for help topics, they are automatically shown relevant knowledge base articles that could resolve their issues before they even submit a ticket.